davelively14/locorum/README.md

 ## v0.5 to do list
 - Add more backends.
 Priorities: Bing, Facebook, Yelp, MapQuest, Foursquare, Superpages
 - Fix WhitePages nil return
+- Add chat capabilities
+  - By search/results
+  - Link to #slack

 ## Long term to do list